-From iFX EXPO: trading volumes, key factors for 2019
+Cryptocurrency trading volumes, key factors for 2019 - from iFX EXPO

-Recently, Chief Business Development Officer Ksenia Semenova spoke at a panel on algo trading and prediction tools at iFX EXPO in Hong Kong.
-It’s the largest financial B2B expo in the world, connecting over 35,000 attendees and 1,500 exhibitors from across the globe.
+Recently, CBDO Ksenia Semenova spoke at a panel on algo trading and prediction tools at iFX EXPO in Hong Kong.
+The Cindicator team also prepared some comments on cryptocurrency trading volumes.

 Ksenia’s fellow panellists were Benoît Brookens III, Founder and CEO of Accrue, Yaron Golgher, Co-Founder and CEO of I Know First, and Tiantian Kullander, Founding Partner of Amber AI.

 Ahead of the event, Cindicator’s internal team of professional financial analysts and traders put together their views on what’s next for the crypto market.
 It was more than the panel could cover, so we’re sharing their insights below.

 Cryptocurrency trading volumes: what to expect in 2019

 Crypto trading volumes reached new highs in 2018.
 What could be the catalysts for setting new records in trading volumes in 2019 and beyond?

 Trading volume can be an uncertain metric, as reports suggest that a lot of the exchanges use wash trading to attract new people.